ChrisEssery/group-project/Portfolio/Background.md

 ### The psychology behind playing games

-To better understand how our end-users will use our game, we need to consider the psychological factors underlying a person's desire to play games.
+To better understand how our end-users will use our game, we now consider the psychological factors underlying a person's desire to play games.

 There are a number of important questions to ask.
 For examples,